inseri-swiss/inseri-core-wp/docs/blocks/textEditor.md

 ### Publicly editable

 Visitors of the page can play with the content.
 This can be useful in combination with Python scripts that do any standardized calculation on custom input.

+## Examples

+[Posts on inseri.swiss](https://inseri.swiss/tag/text-editor/) that make use of the text editor.